iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 Tracy-instrumented program is running on a separate machine, this port needs to be forwarded.

-In particular, when benchmarking on Android, this is needed:
+In particular, when profiling on Android, this is needed:

 ```shell
 adb forward tcp:8086 tcp:8086